Your Ad Here

 Bob had the Pork Chop.

-I had the Chocolate Cake for my desert.
-While we ate I learned a lot from Bob and Mary Ellen about Wheeling.
-During the meal with stopped at South Bend and I was back in my darken room by Elkhart where I called it a night.
+For dessert, I had chocolate cake.
+While we ate, I learned a lot from Bob and Mary Ellen about Wheeling.
+During the meal, we stopped at South Bend and I was back in my darkened room by Elkhart, where I called it a night.

 Early morning in Pittsburgh.
 Soon after departure I went to the dining Car for breakfast as the train headed east into a colorful sunrise.
 I was joined by Jay going to DC and Mary going to Silver Springs, Florida.